naoshibaikyu/superbuddn/epilogues/incorrect5.md

 %

-Naoshi: (talking about Scruffy) How the hell are you ever able to put up with him?
+Naoshi Confused: (talking about Scruffy) How the hell are you ever able to put up with him?

 Eris Annoyed: You're making a ton of assumptions there.